 Everyone's priorities are shifting right now.
-If this project adds another fifty tons of stress to your life, it's okay. come back later.
+If this project adds another fifty tons of stress to your life, it's okay.
+Come back later.
 There will be another round next week, and every fifth edition is a chance to submit a revised edit of a past submission, or one that didn't make it in before the deadline.

-Over 70 films have been created for The Sequestered, and we encourage participants to use the festival as a place to try something new.
+Over 300 films have been created for The Sequestered, and we encourage participants to use the festival as a place to try something new.
 Are you an actor who wants to try editing, or someone curious about trying animation?
 We encourage all levels of experience, all creative backgrounds and all perspectives.

 Do you have questions about our festival?